PalisadoesFoundation/talawa-docs/README.md

 Follow these steps:

 **Note:** Install the latest stable version of Node.js on your system if you get a `The engine "node" is incompatible with this module.
 Expected version` message during the procedure below.
 You may need to use a custom repository for this.
+If you have previously installed node on your local device run node -v, npm -v to confirm.

 ```console
 $ sudo apt-get -y install npm